FAQ are the initials for “Frequently Asked Questions”.

 We ask all parents to write to their child at least once.
 This is especially useful at the beginning, because it is a painful experience for every child and every teenager when most of the participants receive a letter, but the person concerned does not.

 We will also ask you in advance if and how you would like to get in touch with your child.
 You can choose from the following options (please note that there is NO "camp phone" available for incoming or outgoing calls):

+If your child brings a mobile phone, we will collect it on arrival and store it with the valuables.
+Your child's Teamer may hand it over during the phone time after lunch.
 Please keep in mind: no news is good news (the caregivers will contact you if it is necessary due to homesickness or illness).
 Be sure to stick to the choices you make!

 Our recommendation is the following:

 We recommend not to call your child (even if he or she has a mobile phone with him or her) and not to tell him or her to call you.
 Telephoning can in our experience promote homesickness very strongly and your child will be solved thereby if necessary completely from the camp life!
 At noon after lunch, if absolutely necessary, your child can pick up his or her mobile phone from the supervisors until the next program start and make phone calls.
 Instead, you are welcome to bring a pre-franked and addressed envelope with you.
 We will then make sure that your child has enough time to write letters.
 Since letters and postcards often arrive late at the camps, we also offer the e-mail service.
 You can send your child max.
 ONE email per day directly to the camp, which we then print out and give to your child.
 There is no way for them to reply, but your child will be happy to receive a small message from home.
 You can find the postal and email address in the info package of the booked camp.